naifjabir/andrewnaif/Project_1/Project1_README.md

     L3 Cache Read Latency: 36.30 ns
     DRAM Read Latency:     69.87 ns

 Latency for writing to any level of the memory hierarchy is less than that for reading, under most circumstances.
 We are unable to precisely determine these values (using `perf` or the MLC), however we can say with a high degree of certainty that they are less than or equal to, but no higher than, the read latencies that are listed above.
 This is due to the non-blocking nature of a memory write, as opposed to the blocking nature of a read.
 Reading requires that the processor wait for a value to be returned from the memory, however writing does not have this requirement.
+Raw data from this section is located in the `Project_1` folder, in `Project 1 Part 1 - MLC Outputs.txt`.

 ## Part 2